Here’s a look at the life of Bill Clinton, 42nd president of the United States.

 November 30, 1993 - Signs into law the Brady Handgun Violence Prevention Act.
-The bill requires background checks and a five-day waiting period for handgun purchases.
+The law requires background checks and a five-day waiting period for handgun purchases.

 December 8, 1993 - Signs into law the North American Free Trade Agreement (NAFTA), which takes effect on January 1, 1994.

-November 5, 1996 - Clinton is elected to a second term, the first Democratic president re-elected since FDR.
+November 5, 1996 - Clinton is reelected for a second term.

 February 25, 1997 - The White House releases documents from 1995 that show Clinton had approved of plans to reward Democratic Party donors with overnight stays in the Lincoln Bedroom.

-January 17, 1998 - During a videotaped deposition by Paula Jones's lawyers, Clinton denies a sexual relationship with former White House intern Monica Lewinsky.
+January 17, 1998 - During a videotaped deposition by Jones’ lawyers, Clinton denies a sexual relationship with former White House intern Monica Lewinsky.

-January 21, 1998 - The story breaks in the press.
-The allegations come to light after Kenneth W. Starr, the Whitewater independent counsel, learns of audiotapes on which Lewinsky describes the alleged affair and cover-up to a confidante, Linda Tripp.
+January 21, 1998 - The story about the Lewinsky allegations breaks in the press.
+The allegations come to light after Starr learns of audiotapes on which Lewinsky describes the alleged affair and cover-up to a confidante, Linda Tripp.

 January 26, 1998 - Clinton declares, “I did not have sexual relations with that woman.”

-August 6, 1998 - Lewinsky testifies before the grand jury about her relationship with President Clinton.
+August 6, 1998 - Lewinsky testifies before the grand jury about her relationship with Clinton.

 August 17, 1998 - Clinton testifies before the grand jury and admits having “inappropriate intimate contact” with Lewinsky, but says it did not constitute sexual relations because they had not had intercourse.